deadlydog/PowerShell.tiPS/ReadMe.md

 Remove-TiPSImportFromPowerShellProfile
 ```

-If you manually added the import statement to your PowerShell profile, you will need to remove it manually.
+If you manually added the import statement to your PowerShell profile, you may need to remove it manually.
-To see if tiPS is being imported by your PowerShell profile, and by which file, run the command:
+To see which PowerShell profile file and line is importing tiPS, if any, run the command:

 ```powershell
 Test-PowerShellProfileImportsTiPS -Verbose
 ```

+NOTE: This only looks for the import statement directly in your PowerShell profile files, not any other files that are dot-sourced from your profile.

 ### 📁 Get directory where user configuration is stored